 But where do we buy these?

-Well, we’ve pulled together a roundup of our favorite readymade long (at least 96″) curtains for you.
+Well, we’ve pulled together a roundup of our favorite readymade long curtains for you.
 There are very few houses that only need 84″ high curtains.
 It’s like the housing and curtain industries had lunch, got drunk and one of them said ‘we’ll make the standard height of newly installed windows around 6′ or 7′ high so you just go ahead and only manufacture curtains around 84″ high and they’ll all buy it and we’ll all become millionaires’.
 But 84″ is almost always not long enough.
-Annoyingly 96″ can often be too long if you have 8′ ceilings but its better to buy the 96″ and have them hemmed to around 90″ (which is what we usually do in that case) than to go for the 84″.
-Of course I’m hoping that the heads of the world’s curtain senate are reading this post and will start implementing change, making a 90″ length as a standard size.
+Annoyingly 95″ can often be too long if you have 8′ ceilings but it’s better to buy the 95″ and have them hemmed to around 90″ (which is what we usually do in that case) than to go for the 84″.
+Of course, I’m hoping that the heads of the world’s curtain senate are reading this post and will start implementing change, making a 90″ length as a standard size.
 And if you still make 72″ long curtains, go ahead and press pause on that mission.
 It’s a failed one and you are doing more harm to society than good.
-Maybe we’ll get a presidential candidate who will run on the ‘Long readymade and affordable curtains for all’ platform.
-You might think it niche, but I promise it would have broad appeal that would provoke mass change throughout our municipalities.

 On to my favorite long/affordable/readymade curtain options (in a variety of styles to satisfy many of you) that will hopefully solve all your problems.